Shōwa era: The "Japanese Miracle"

 Japan's remarkable economic growth in the decades following 1950 has been called the "Japanese Miracle", as the economy grew three times faster than other major nations.
 It was achieved almost without foreign capital.
 The miracle slackened off in 1973 in the face of an upsurge in oil prices and the destabilization of international trade.
 By the mid-1990s the economy entered an era of stagnation and low growth that still persists.

 Saburō Ōkita (1914–93), an economist, realized by 1942 that the war was lost; economic recovery that was published in 1945 as "The Fundamental Directions for the Reconstruction of the Japanese Economy".
 He became foreign minister in 1979 and endeavored to integrate Japan economically and politically with the world economy.

 From 1950 onward, Japan rebuilt itself politically and economically.
 Sugita finds that "the 1950s was a decade during which Japan formulated a unique corporate capitalist system in which government, business, and labor implemented close and intricate cooperation".

 Japan's newfound economic power soon gave it dominant economic influence in the world.
 The Yoshida Doctrine and the Japanese government's economic intervention spurred on an economic miracle on par with the record of West Germany.
 The Japanese government strove to spur industrial development through a mix of protectionism and trade expansion.
 The establishment of the Ministry of International Trade and Industry (MITI) was instrumental in the Japanese post-war economic recovery.
 By 1954, the MITI system was in full effect.
 It coordinated industry and government action and fostered cooperative arrangements, and sponsored research to develop promising exports as well as imports for which substitutes would be sought (especially dyestuffs, iron and steel, and soda ash).
-Yoshida's successor, Hayato Ikeda, began implementing economic policies which removed much of Japan's anti-monopoly laws.
+Yoshida's successor, Prime Minister Hayato Ikeda, began implementing economic policies which removed much of Japan's anti-monopoly laws.
 Foreign companies were locked out of the Japanese market and strict protectionist laws were enacted.